 Collation can also be changed at the database level.
 However, we applied changes at the table level to keep it simple.

-UPPER in the Predicate
+SQL UPPER Function in Predicate

 The code presented in Listing 6 flips the question we are asking the SQL Server.